Quantum cryptography beyond key distribution: theory and experiment: Acknowledgments

 \section{Acknowledgments}

-M.B. and Ph.W. acknowledge funding from the European Union’s Horizon Europe research and innovation program under Grant Agreement No. 101114043 (QSNP), along with the Austrian Science Fund FWF through [F7113] (BeyondC) and the AFOSR via FA9550-21-1-0355 (QTRUST).
+We thank Alexandru Gheorghiu and Jarn de Jong for providing some figures in the manuscript, along with the anonymous referees for their very helpful suggestions.
+M.B. and Ph.W. acknowledge funding in part by the Austrian Science Fund (FWF) [10.55776/F71], the Air Force Office of Scientific Research under award number FA9550-21-1-0355, and the European Union (HORIZON Europe Research and Innovation Programme, QSNP, No 101114043).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission-EU.
+Neither the European Union nor the granting authority can be held responsible for them.
 C.C. acknowledges funding from Canada's NSERC and Qu\'ebec's FRQNT.
-Part of the writing of this paper happened while this author was holding an INRIA internationale chair at \'Ecole normale sup\'erieure, Paris.
+Part of the writing of this paper happened while this author was holding an INRIA international chair at \'Ecole normale sup\'erieure, Paris.
 Pe.W. acknowledges support from the EPSRC grants EP/T001062/1, EP/X026167/1 and EP/T026715/1 and the STFC grant ST/W006537/1.

-The Authors would also like to thank Alexandru Gheorghiu and Jarn de Jong for providing some figures in the manuscript.